WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 - Class 1 misdemeanor.
 Stealing property or services valued at $1,000 or less is a Class 1 misdemeanor, punishable with one to 120 days of jail time.

 On top of criminal penalties, someone who is guilty of larceny in North Carolina may also face civil charges if the shop owner decides to sue for damages, such as damage to the property and attorney fees.
 The defendant may have to pay $150 to $1,000 in civil damages.
 A theft crime conviction can stay on your criminal record forever, limiting your rights.
-Since most larcenies are felonies in NC, make sure to retain a skilled defense lawyer to stand up for your rights in court.
+Since most larcenies are felonies in North Carolina, make sure to retain a skilled Henderson criminal lawyer to stand up for your rights in court.

-The courts will find a person guilty of larceny in NC if he/she takes someone else’s property and carries it away without consent and with the intent to permanently deprive the person of the item, knowing it was not his or hers to take.
+The courts will find a person guilty of larceny in North Carolina if he/she takes someone else’s property and carries it away without consent and with the intent to permanently deprive the person of the item, knowing it was not his or hers to take.
 Scharff Law Firm knows there are a number of legal defenses that could apply in larceny cases, proving the defendant innocent or at least bringing a felony charge down to a misdemeanor.
-We’ll listen to the details of your case during a free consultation and list potential defense options, such as:
+Our qualified Henderson theft crimes lawyers will listen to the details of your case during a free consultation and list potential defense options, such as:

 - You had a good faith belief that the property you took was yours.